playpauseandstop/bootstrapper/README.rst

 bootstrapper
 ============

-Bootstrap Python project by creating virtual environment, installing all requirements there and execute post-bootstrap hooks if any.
+Bootstrap Python projects by creating virtual environment, installing all requirements there and execute post-bootstrap hooks if any.

 Also supported creating virtual environments not only for default